dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-4-cluster-ops.md

     No events.
 ```

-Let's programmatically determine and safe the relevant information: the `PV` name, the respective GlusterFS volume's, the name of the GlusterFS pod on the node `node-6.lab` and that node's id in `heketi` and IP address in environment variables:
+Let's programmatically determine and safe the relevant information so you don't have to type all this stuff.
+We need: the `PV` name, the respective GlusterFS volume's, the name of the GlusterFS pod on the node `node-6.lab` and that node's id in `heketi` and IP address in environment variables:

 ~~~~
 LARGE_PV=$(oc get pvc/my-large-container-store -o jsonpath="{.spec.volumeName}")